 Depression is a condition characterized by feelings of profound sadness or a lack of interest in formerly enjoyable activities.
-There are a variety of factors that can lead to depression including some common medications.
-But the relationship may be more complicated than simple medication...
+There are a variety of factors that can lead to depression, including some common medications.
+However, the relationship may be more complicated than simple medication.

 Depression caused by medications is diagnosed differently than for people who do not take medications.
 Medication-induced depression is a significant and persistent change in mood that occurs during use of certain medications, or within 1 month of intoxication or withdrawal of medication therapy.
 Symptoms may include:

 If you have any of these symptoms, consider checking your medicine cabinet.
 See if some of the medications you take could be at the root of your depression problems.

-Some evidence supports that depression is associated with many medications, including:
+Some evidence supports the association of depression with many medications, including:

 Although many medications have been identified, evidence to support medication-induced depression is limited and conflicting.
 Because depression is so complex, other factors may affect your mood as well.

 It is important to remember, most people who take these medications will not become depressed AND not all cases of depression in people taking these medications will be a result of the medication.

 The medical conditions that require some of these medications can themselves lead to depression.
 In addition, people with depression are more prone to certain medical conditions that require treatment.
-So, it is not always clear whether certain medications cause depression, or are people with depression more apt to take certain medicines?
-The relationship is not always clear.
+So, it is not always clear whether certain medications cause depression, or are people with depression more apt to need certain medications.
 Here are some other things that may also contribute to depression: